The Solent Forum

 5. High-level feasibility study including cost benefit analysis and costing of proposals to undertake beneficial use project (highlighting the range of beneficiaries).

-Phase 2 – Feasibility and Stakeholder Working – COMPLETE
+Phase 2 – Feasibility and Stakeholder Working

 Feasibility Study and Detailed Cost Benefit

 Develop options for the Solent for a project(s) for beneficial use within a set time period and for preferred options to develop full feasibility plans for actual use of dredging at some key sites.
-Key site selected: Western Solent and Lymington Marshes.
+The key site selected was the western Solent and Lymington Marshes.
 To consider whether a scheme may be a one off or one that can be repeated.
-This study would detail exact timings and costs of sources of sediment to match with receiver site needs.
-It would identify funding sources for complete projects.
-The beneficial costs will be firmed up so as to fully calculate cost benefit.
-Licences and permissions to be fully scoped ready to obtain.
-EIAs conducted.
+This study to detail exact timings and costs of sources of sediment to match with receiver site needs,identify funding sources for complete projects and firm up costs so as to fully calculate cost benefit.
+Licences and permissions to be fully scoped and EIAs conducted.
+The consultants ABPmer were contracted for this work.

-The Phase 2 report was published in February 2020.
+Phase 2 report was published in February 2020.

 Stakeholder Working